15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Georgia assisted living cost

-Monthly assisted living costs in Georgia typically range from $3,952 to $4,940, positioning the state below the national average of $5,384.
-Georgia stands out with its projected 1.5% cost decrease in 2024, while nationwide rates are expected to climb by 8%.
+Monthly assisted living in Georgia typically ranges from $3,952 to $4,940, below the national average of $5,384.
+Costs are projected to decrease 1.5% in 2024, while nationwide rates are expected to climb 8%.

 Georgia Medicaid and financial aid